What should I do with my ...?

 If the plastic that I am trying to recycle doesn’t have a number on it, can I still recycle it?

 Yes.
-While plastics usually have a recycling number on them, if you only have a few of these items, it is safe to dispense them in a recycling bin.
+While plastics usually have a recycling number on them, if you only have a few of these items, it is safe to place them in a recycling bin.
 If it turns out that the plastic is not recyclable, it will simply be sorted out at the recycling facility.

 Should plastic/glass bottle caps be removed prior to being recycled?